Super Smartphone

 Super Smartphone (すごいスマホ, Sugoi Sumaho) is a Japanese manga series written by Hiroki Tomisawa and illustrated by Kentaro Hidano.
 It was serialized in Shueisha's Weekly Shōnen Jump from May to October 2022, with its chapters collected into three tankōbon volumes.
+The manga is about a teenage boy who finds a "super smartphone" with a near-omniscient search engine and uses it to solve crimes.